bioperl/bioperl.github.io/howtos/Beginners.md

 print $seq_obj->seq;
 ```

-This script indexes the genome.fa file, then retrieves a sub-sequence of CHROMOSOME_I, starting at 11250 and ending at 11333.
-One can also specify what ids can be used as keys, just as in .
+This script indexes the *genome.fa* file, then retrieves a sub-sequence of CHROMOSOME_I, starting at 11250 and ending at 11333.
+One can also specify what ids can be used as keys, just as in [Bio::Index::Fasta](http://search.cpan.org/search?query= Bio::Index::Fasta).

-There's a bit more information on indexing in <HOWTO:Local_Databases>.
+There's a bit more information on indexing in [HOWTO:Local_Databases](Local_Databases.html).

 ### Searching for genes in genomic DNA

 Parsers for widely used gene prediction programs - Genscan, Sim4, Genemark, Grail, ESTScan and MZEF - are available in Bioperl.
 The interfaces for these parsers are all similar.
-The syntax is relatively self-explanatory, see , , , , , and for further details.
+The syntax is relatively self-explanatory, see [Bio::Tools::Genscan](http://search.cpan.org/search?query= Bio::Tools::Genscan), [Bio::Tools::Genemark](http://search.cpan.org/search?query= Bio::Tools::Genemark), [Bio::Tools::Grail](http://search.cpan.org/search?query= Bio::Tools::Grail), [Bio::Tools::ESTScan](http://search.cpan.org/search?query= Bio::Tools::ESTScan), [Bio::Tools::MZEF](http://search.cpan.org/search?query= Bio::Tools::MZEF), and [Bio::Tools::Sim4::Results](http://search.cpan.org/search?query= Bio::Tools::Sim4::Results) for further details.
 Here are some examples on how to use these modules.

 ```perl
 use Bio::Tools::Genscan;